 As good as the article was (I can use those words because I’m biased toward my own work), it didn’t reference any of the many Shang-Chi enemies.
 In fact, I felt a little incomplete as a result, So, to finish what I started, I created a list.
 Let’s take a look at the most feared Shang-Chi enemies of all time.

 The Si-Fan Cyber Ninjas are a group of highly trained ninjas.
-As such, they are often deployed by various high-profile villains to do their bidding.
-In one such instance, Kingpin sent out the Ninjas to prevent the X-Men and Shang-Chi from acquiring Zheng Zu’s Eilxir.
+As such, various high-profile villains often deploy them to do their bidding.
+In one such instance, Kingpin sent out the Ninjas to prevent the X-Men and Shang-Chi from acquiring Zheng Zu’s Elixir.